Ratatoskr589/All-Things-Mazzy/AllThingsMazzy/Megamod-readme.txt

 3) Bodhi-the-Elf NPC: At the end of SoA, should you direct Bodhi to accept Queen Ellesime's offer, Bodhi-the-Elf will ask to come with you.
 She is a Chaotic-Evil Elven monk.
 Good NPC's will again travel with her except for Mazzy, Anomen (if he's still with the Order), and Keldorn.
 Bodhi-the-Elf is a relatively quiet Easter-egg (much like the Wilson NPC was in BG2EE).

 3) Viconia in Ust Natha: Expanded quests and dialogues for Viconia when she's in the city of the drow.
 Taken to it's most evil conclusion, you can find yourself leading a demon and a small army of drow against the elves.
+(SCS will break the final section of this quest.
+See the compatibility notes below.)

 4) Korgan-Hexxat Friendship.
 7 optional dialogues leading to a somewhat creepy friendship.
 Starts after their 1st banter.